-Instagram offers multiple options for sharing content; you can post traditional content to your newsfeed, post videos longer than a minute to Instagram TV (IGTV), and you can post content viewable for 24 hours to Instagram Stories.
-Instagram Stories are gaining a lot of traction with 500 million users every day.
-Story content can either be static photos or video, including video created via Boomerang.
+Instagram offers multiple options for sharing content: you can post traditional content to your newsfeed, post videos longer than a minute to Instagram TV (IGTV), and post content viewable for 24 hours to Instagram Stories.
+Instagram Stories are gaining a lot of traction, with 500 million users every day.
+Story content can either be static photos or videos, including videos created as Reels.
 Creative touches such as unique captions, music features, and polling make Stories totally different from traditional Instagram feed posts.
 In this post, we’re going to break down how to use Instagram Stories for your law firm.
 From what makes a proper post to best practices to ensure your Instagram Stories don’t go unnoticed, we’ve got you covered.

 Introduction to Instagram Stories

 Creating Instagram Stories can be a fun activity with a lot of benefits for your law firm’s social media strategy.
 You can share as much as you want throughout the day — with as much creativity as you want.
 Remember, the same frequency recommendations do not apply to Instagram newsfeed posts.